naman2398/Deep-learning-based-malignant-melanoma-detection/README.md

 ## Contribution

-We welcome contributions from the community to enhance the accuracy and capabilities of our skin cancer detection system.
+Contributions from the community are welcomed to enhance the accuracy and capabilities of our skin cancer detection system.
 Feel free to open issues, submit pull requests, or reach out to us for collaboration.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---